-Sound system The integrated sound system provides support for the computer's internal speakers and microphone, as well as allowing an external microphone and headphones to be connected via the appropriate jacks. via the appropriate jacks.
+Sound system The integrated sound system provides support for the computer's internal speakers and microphone, as allowing an external microphone and headphones to be connected via the appropriate jacks. -------------- --

-Multimedia

-Web Camera is a device that allows you to record video or take photographs with your computer.
+Multimedia Web Camera Web Camera is a device that allows you to record video or take photographs with your computer.
 You can use it for video chatting or video conferences using a communication tool such as Windows Live Messenger.
 TOSHIBA Web Camera Application will help you to add various video effects to your video or photograph.
-Some models are equipped with a Web Camera.
 Please refer to the Web Camera section in Chapter 4, Operating Basics.

-LAN Some computers in this series have built-in support for Ethernet LAN (10 megabits per second, 10BASE-T), Fast Ethernet LAN (100 megabits per second, 100BASE-TX) or Gigabit Ethernet LAN (1000 megabits per second, 1000BASE-T).
+Communications Modem The integrated modem provides capability for data and fax communications that support the V.90 (V.92) standards and includes a modem jack for connection to the telephone line.
+Please note that both the V.90 and V.92 standards are only supported in the USA, Canada, United Kingdom, France, Germany and Australia - only the V.90 standard is supported in other regions.
+You should also be aware that the speed of data and fax transfer will depend on the analog telephone line conditions.
+Some models are equipped with the integrated modem.
+LAN Some computers in this series have built-in support for Ethernet LAN (10 megabits per second, 10BASE-T), Fast Ethernet LAN (100 megabits per second, 100BASE-TX) and Gigabit Ethernet LAN (1000 megabits per second, 1000BASE-T).
 Bluetooth Some computers in this series have Bluetooth wireless communication function which eliminates the need for cables between electronic devices such as computers, printers and mobile phones.
 When it is enabled, Bluetooth provides the wireless personal area network environment which is safe and trustworthy, that is quick and easy.

-Wireless LAN Some computers in this series are equipped with a Wireless LAN module that is compatible with other Wireless LAN systems based on Direct Sequence Spread Spectrum/Orthogonal Frequency Division Multiplexing radio technology that complies with the IEEE 802.11 Standard.
+Some computers in this series are equipped with a Wireless LAN module that is compatible with other Wireless LAN systems based on Direct Sequence Spread Spectrum/Orthogonal Frequency Division Multiplexing radio technology that complies with the IEEE 802.11 Standard.

-Communications